saadsaifse/intro-to-AI-hackathon/3. Image Recognition with Python/Tutorial.md

 A basic understanding of Python is assumed for this tutorial.
 To learn more about Python, visit https://www.python.org/about/gettingstarted/.

+### Jupyter Notebook
+The Jupyter Notebook is an open-source web application that allows to create and share documents that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
+JupyterLab is a new interface for the Jupyter Notebooks and is recommended to use.
+You can install Jupyter Notebook and JupyerLab on your machine to use them with Python or many other languages.

+To learn more about Jupyter Notebook, visit https://jupyter.org/index.html

+### Google Colaboratory
+While Jupyter Notebooks are a great tool to write Python code, it has to be installed.
+It also has a cloud based Jupyter Hub but there is a better option by Google, called Google Colab.
+Google Colaboratory, or "Colab" for short, allows to write and execute Python in the browser, with

+- Zero configuration required
+- Free access to GPUs
+- Easy sharing

+Colab notebooks execute code on Google's cloud servers, meaning you can leverage the power of Google hardware, including GPUs and TPUs, regardless of the power of your machine.
+All you need is a browser.

+It is perfect for students, data scientists or AI researchers.
+To learn more about Google Colab, visit https://colab.research.google.com/notebooks/intro.ipynb#scrollTo=5fCEDCU_qrC0

 ### TensorFlow for Machine and Deep Learning

-We will perform image classification using the following tools:

-- TensorFlow - an end-to-end open source platform for machine learning.
-- Jupyter Notebook - an open-source application that allows to create and share documents that contain live code, equations, visualizations and narrative text.
-- Google Colaboratory - a browser-based environment that allows you to write and execute Python in your browser.
-Colab notebooks are Jupyter notebooks that are hosted by Colab
-- Python 3 - preferred programming language for machine learning with TensorFlow
-- Keras - a high-level deep-learning API for configuring neural networks.
+TODO

+### Keras

+TODO

+### Other Libs
-- Other libraries - such as Numpy, Pandas, and Matplotlib etc.
+e.g., Numpy, Pandas, Matplotlib etc.

-We will perform everything in the browser so you do not have to install or perform any kind of setup on your laptop.
+TODO

+## Classify Cats & Dogs Images

+TODO:

 For a beginners guide about machine learning using TensorFlow, go through this Hello World tutorial https://codelabs.developers.google.com/codelabs/tensorflow-lab1-helloworld/#0

-## Setting-up the development environment
-Make a video/screen-recording of setting up a mac and windows and run the basic code example

-## Cat vs. Dog Image Classification

 ### Explore the example data